This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 - Manage channels and liquidity.
 (You need enough Bitcoin)

-One of the largest challenges to Bitcoin is scaling.
 Scaling is being able to support more transactions with less waiting time.
 Currently, the Bitcoin network can only handle around 7 transactions per second.
 Visa can handle up to 65,000 transactions per second.

-Bitcoin has a block size of 1 MB and thus only so many transactions can be recorded on each block.
+Bitcoin has a block size of 1 MB, and thus, only so many transactions can be recorded on each block.
 This is why there is a fee for each block being created by the miners.
-Based on supply and demand the fees will increase if MORE people want to use the Bitcoin blockchain.
+Based on supply and demand, the fees will increase if MORE people want to use the Bitcoin blockchain.

-The problem with increasing the block size or having more blocks is security and it creates more problems.
-Bigger blocks would make the system less decentralized and soon ONLY banks with a large computer could run a node.
+The problem with increasing the block size or having more blocks is security, and it creates more problems.
+Bigger blocks would make the system less decentralized, and soon ONLY banks with a large computer could run a node.

-This is why there was a civil war back in 2018 leading to the creation of Bitcoin Cash.
-ALL this drama wasn’t good for the community and there wasn’t another upgrade until Taproot came out and surprisingly 90% of all the miners agreed to the upgrade.
+ALL this drama wasn't good for the community, and there wasn't another upgrade until Taproot came out, and surprisingly 90% of all the miners agreed to the upgrade.

 You can learn more about Bitcoin's Taproot upgrade by clicking on the link HERE.